 3. Holistic Assessment

 In NTPS, Holistic Assessments (HA) are used to build greater confidence and develop a stronger desire for learning in your child.
-As the emphasis of HA is on skills development and to provide constructive feedback for meaningful learning, there are no examinations for P1 pupils.
-However, to prepare pupils for upper levels, P2 pupils will take an examination (SA2) at the end of the year.
+As the emphasis of HA is on skills development and to provide constructive feedback for meaningful learning, there are no examinations for P1 students.
+However, to prepare students for upper levels, P2 students will take an examination (SA2) at the end of the year.

 4. Remedial Days